its-jefe/Portfolio/README.md

-# 02 Advanced CSS: Portfolio
+# This is My Portfolio
 ## Deployed @ https://while-alive.github.io/Portfolio/

 Welcome to this week's Challenge!
 This is an even-numbered week, so you won't be given any starter code.
 Instead, you'll create a web application from scratch!
 This week, you'll build a portfolio page, which you can add to as the course progresses.